Updated: Jun 25

 Under Job Costing, production is carried on by a manufacturer against their customer’s order and not for stock.

 Under Job Costing, the cost of each job is ascertained separately.
-Therefore, it’s easy to track costs on a per-project basis to analyze pricing and profitability better, or in other saying, determine profit or loss on each job.
+Therefore, it’s easy to track costs on a per-project basis to better analyze pricing and profitability, or in other words, determine profit or loss on each job.

 It helps to detect which jobs are more profitable.

-Job Costing helps in managing and controlling costs better because the estimated and actual costs are in comparison.
+Job Costing helps manage and control costs better because the estimated and actual costs are compared.

 Why is Accurate Job Costing Important?